Zaurezzh/Zaurez-Analytics-Portfolio/Predictive_Modeling/Loan Default Risk Modeling/README.md

 ## 🏠 Use Case
 **Ideal for:**
-- Credit risk modeling projects
+- Credit risk modeling in banking and finance
-- Analytics portfolios showcasing machine learning and feature engineering
+- Data science learners practicing classification pipelines

 ---